 Saratoga began as a frontier town and an industrial settlement before becoming an agricultural hub with many fruit orchards and vineyards.
 Saratoga’s bountiful fruit harvests made it a popular trading post.
+Glen Una was one of the largest prune ranches in the area, and the Blossom Festival started as a result of agricultural influences.
 Saratoga, and the valley as a whole, transformed its identity once again and Saratoga became a residential community.

 The Heritage Orchard was designated as a City park in 1984 in recognition of the City's agricultural heritage.
 It was designated as a Heritage Landmark by the City in 1988.
 The Heritage Orchard is now one of the few remaining orchards in the Bay Area.
 It includes plum, apricot, and cherry trees.
 In 2020, the City Council adopted the Heritage Orchard Master Plan, which was developed by the Heritage Preservation Commission.